gdmachado/mobiquity-challenge/README.md

 Make sure you have Python 3.x installed.
 The pack.py file is executable, and looks for `python3` in `/usr/bin/env`.

+Also, for running the tests suite, you need `pytest` installed:

+    $ pip3 install -U pytest

 ### Running tests suite

     $ py.test -v